 The missing emoji piqued her curiosity and, after finishing her meal, she googled who controls the creation of emoji…and found out about the Unicode consortium.
 What is more, she learned that you can actually become an official member (without voting rights) for 75 dollars.

-It was then that she decided to play an active role in the creation process of emoji…she become a member of the consortium and created her own company “Emojination” to promote integration via emoji.
+It was then that she decided to play an active role in the creation process of emoji…she became a member of the consortium and created her own company “Emojination” to promote integration via emoji.

 Submitting Emoji Proposals